naonaonao316/Rails-Tutorial/README.md

-uby on Rails Tutorial: "hello, world!"
+Ruby on Rails Tutorial: "hello, world!"

 This is the first application for the
 [*Ruby on Rails Tutorial*](http://www.railstutorial.org/)